 State minimum car insurance in Nevada

-Nevada laws mandate that all drivers carry insurance with minimum liability limits of $25,000 for bodily injury liability per person, $50,000 for bodily injury liability per accident and $20,000 for property damage liability.
+In Nevada, minimum car insurance requirements include $25,000 of bodily injury liability per person, $50,000 of bodily injury liability per accident and $20,000 of property damage liability.

-Drivers in Nevada must be aware of the minimum insurance coverage requirements to stay compliant.
+Drivers in Nevada must be aware of the minimum car insurance requirements to remain legally compliant.

 Liability-only car insurance in Nevada